 The NV3 NOPTIC is the newest addition to KERIF Night Vision's family of infrared Thermal Imaging Systems.
 Smaller than the now discontinued Raytheon Thermal-Eye 4000 & 5000, and almost every other Thermal Imager on the market, in addition to design accommodations, the NV3 NOPTIC is able to withstand the harsher environments of marine applications.

-The NOPTIC contains the infrared sensor and the captured infrared scene, now converted to a real-time black/white video signal, is available to send from the NTSC RCA output.
+The NOPTIC contains the infrared sensor and the captured infrared scene, now converted to a real-time black/white video signal, is available to send Digital NTSC Video directly to your existing Laptop.
 For existing monitor systems, an optional RCA to USB capture device is available.
 Stand alone systems require RCA cable & Video Monitor or Recorder.
-The control module has a universal RCA jack for video output.
+The control module has a Micro USB as well as a Universal RCA jack for video output.
 Due to the many different cable connectors used in the various video systems on the market, you will need to determine and obtain the specific video input connector required for your video system.

 Visible light, the rainbow of colors that can be sensed by the human eye, is electromagnetic radiation within a certain frequency band.
 'Infra-' means 'below' and 'red' is the lowest frequency in the visible spectrum.
 Hence, 'infrared' (or 'IR') refers to that range of electromagnetic wavelengths just below that capable of sight by the human eye.
 In the IR range, energy from a scene is not sensed by sight (light) but rather by temperature.